Raspberry and pistachio wreath recipe perfect for Christmas and gifting to loved ones! Easy to make, impressive and delicious.

 Preparing the jam for this wreath recipe

-I made a quick jam out of raspberries, sugar and cornflour for this wreath.
-I added all ingredients to a saucepan then simmered it until it was very sticky and thick.
+I made a quick jam out of raspberries, sugar and corn starch for this wreath.
+To make the jam, simply add ingredients to a saucepan then simmer it until it was very thick and sticky.

-If you use store-bought jam just as Bonne Maman's raspberry conserve, you will need to reduce it on the stovetop beforehand as it's too liquidy.
-The jam needs to be a consistency where it won't ooze out when you roll the dough!
+If you use store-bought jam like Bonne Maman's raspberry conserve, you will need to reduce it on the stovetop beforehand as it's too liquidy.
+The jam needs to be thick enough so it doesn't ooze out when rolling or baking the wreath!

 If you've made cinnamon rolls or babka before, it's easy to master this wreath recipe.

-Next I spread the jam on the dough.
+Next spread your jam on your dough.
 My jam was very thick and sticky so I was able to spread it very close to the edge.

 Once you've done that, roll your dough starting from the long side.
 You will need two hands to do this.